GeForce Now debuts on iOS via the web, with Fortnite coming

 GeForce Now on iOS Safari requires a gamepad — keyboard and mouse-only games aren’t available due to hardware limitations.
 For the best experience, Nvidia recommends a GeForce Now recommended gamepad, like the Razer Kishi.

-“We’ve been testing it internally and we are really liking the experience,” Eisler said.
-“You’ll be able to pair a Bluetooth gamepad, Xbox, PlayStation 4 or some of the mobile-oriented ones like the Razer Kishi with your iPhone.”
+“We’ve been testing it internally, and we are really liking the experience,” Eisler said.
+“You’ll be able to pair a Bluetooth gamepad, Xbox, PlayStation 4, or some of the mobile-oriented ones like the Razer Kishi with your iPhone.”

-Eisler said that Nvidia will deliver a cloud-streaming version of Fortnite through GeForce Now.
+Eisler said Nvidia will deliver a cloud-streaming version of Fortnite through GeForce Now.
 The conversion to touch-friendly play is causing the delay, as other GeForce Now games are played with controllers or keyboards/mice.

 Nvidia manages the game updates and patches, letting people play the games they own at 1080p, 60fps across nearly all devices.